joseluisq/printd/README.md

 - Tiny script (around `800 bytes` gzipped with no dependencies).
 - Print any element **_without_** opening a new window.
 - Custom [CSS Text](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style) support.
-- Printd waits until content such as images or fonts are ready to print.
+- Print only when assets such as images or fonts are ready (loaded).
 - Print pages by URL.

 ## Demos